-Big brands like Nike, Victoria’s Secret, GoPro and Starbucks have been boosting its Instagram fanbase by millions of followers using branded videos.
+Big brands like Nike, Victoria’s Secret, GoPro, and Starbucks have been boosting their Instagram fanbase by millions of followers using branded videos.

 Nike is killing it and has been skyrocketing its Instagram followers from 4 million to a staggering 13.5 million, in a period that lasted less than one year.

 Fashion and lingerie brand Victoria’s Secret went up from 4.2 million to 11.7 million.

 The brand that is passionate about capturing and sharing life’s great moments on video GoPro surged from 1.9 million to 4.5 million.